 Not only do ocean areas close to large cities have to absorb the effluent from urban sewage systems but they are also exposed to the impact of industrial and shipping wastes.
-Earlier this year, press reports indicated large fish kills in Iloilo as a result of industrial wastes in the vicinity of that city.
+Earlier this year, press reports indicated large fish kills in Iloilo as a result of industrial wastes in the vicinity of that city.6 sea to the detriment of fish breeding grounds and marine life in general.7

 Stress is also imposed upon the marine environment by, otherwise successful, agricultural development programs.
-Intensive agriculture invariably requires the use of pesticides which, being insoluble in water, usually end up in the sea to the detriment of fish breeding grounds and marine life in general.
+Intensive agriculture invariably requires the use of pesticides which, being insoluble in water, usually end up in the

-Bulletin Today, 15 March 1976, reported that the dumping of oil and sugar wastes into Iloilo river killed thousands of fish according to a report to the National Pollution Control Commission recently.
+6Bulletin Today, 15 March 1976, reported that the dumping of oil and sugar wastes into Iloilo river killed thousands of fish according to a report to the National Pollution Control Commission recently.